 I was equally impressed with the content generated by the AIDA and Pain-Agitate-Solution PAS copywriting formula templates.
 And the “Sentence Expander”, Blog Post Conclusion Paragraph, Content Improver, Video Script Outline, Product Descriptions, and Text Summarizer tools are invaluable.
 There are even Quora Answers, Engaging Answers, and Explain It To A Child templates.

 The possibilities are endless and the developers are adding new features every month.
-Jarvis is touted as an automated article writing software product but I don't think it's there yet.
+Jasper is touted as an automated article writing software product but I don't think it's there yet.
 It takes a lot of work to edit content from the AI writer to make it usable or even coherent most of the time.
-Of course, the tool can product high-quality content that you can use with minimal editing.
+Of course, the tool can produce high-quality content that you can use with minimal editing.
 But this is the case mostly with shorter content.
 The days of automated article production are still some time away.

 The article summary tool is handy for research and content writing and the content enhancer helps you refine and improve your writing.